 This discussion and analysis is intended to serve as an introduction to the Plan's basic financial statements.
-The Plan's financial statements comprise four components: (1) statement of net position, (2) statement of revenues, expenses, and changes in net position, (3) statement of cash flows, and (4) notes to financial statements.
+The Plan's financial statements comprise four components: (1) statement of fiduciary net position; (2) statement of revenues, expenses, and changes in net position; (3) statement of cash flows; and (4) notes to financial statements.

 Statement of Fiduciary Net Position - This statement presents information regarding the Plan's assets, liabilities, and resulting net position.
-This statement reflects the Plan's cash and short-term investments, receivables, and other assets less liabilities at June 30, 2014 and 2013.
+This statement reflects the Plan's cash and short-term investments, receivables, and other assets less liabilities at June 30, 2015 and 2014.

-Statement of Revenues, Expenses, and Changes in Fiduciary Net Position - This statement presents how the Plan's net position changed during the fiscal years ended June 30, 2014 and 2013, as a result of health insurance premiums, investment income, and operating expenses.
+Statement of Revenues, Expenses, and Changes in Fiduciary Net Position - This statement presents how the Plan's net position changed during the fiscal years ended June 30, 2015 and 2014, as a result of health insurance premiums, investment income, and operating expenses.